Chongliang-Utopia/falling_sand_game/README.md

 **COMMAND CONTROL**
 - c - clear the screen
 - p - pause/resume the game
+- b - drop a BOMB
+- u - increase speed
+- d - decrease speed
+- to paint
   - m - paint a METAL paticle
   - s - paint a SAND paticle
   - w - paint a WATER paticle
   - a - paint a ACID paticle
   - g - paint a GAS paticle
-- b - drop a BOMB
-- u - increase speed
-- d - decrease speed